mary-grace/community-pulse-source/content/about/about.md

 title = "About Your Hosts"
-description = "The hosts of Community Pulse" date = "2016-10-14" hosts = ["jhand", "mthengvall", "pjhagerty", "sjmorris",]
+description = "The hosts of Community Pulse" date = "2016-10-14" hosts = ["jhand", "mthengvall", "pjhagerty", "sjmorris", "wfaulkner"]
 +++